FREQUENTLY ASKED QUESTIONS

 - Bare feet

-- Shorts, tan or black tights
+- Shorts, leggings, or tights (pink or tan)

 - Hair must be pulled back into a neat ponytail